Anfaal25/Anfaal25/README.md

 </div>

-<h3 align="center">Final-Year Software Engineering Student at the University of Calgary.</h3>
 <p align="center">
+  Final-year Software Engineering student at the University of Calgary.<br/>
   I build real-world systems that blend software, data, and critical infrastructure.<br/>
-  Passionate about engineering, reliability, and modernizing the world through technology.
+  Driven by reliability, innovation, and engineering impact.
 </p>

 ---